hicarlodacuyan/hicarlodacuyan/README.md

 ### Hi, there!
-I'm Carlo - an aspiring Web Developer.
+I'm Carlo - an aspiring Web Developer. :sparkles:

 ## I'm an IT graduate and currently making the world a better place by teaching K-12 students tech. stuff, in short, a Teacher! :thumbsup:
 - :seedling: I'm currently self-studying [The Odin Project](https://www.theodinproject.com/) full-stack JS Course